-If you are experiencing a dental emergency, contact our office immediately at 214.216.6577
+If you are experiencing a dental emergency, contact our office immediately at 214-216-6577.

 What Constitutes a Dental Emergency?

-The most common dental emergency is tooth pain.
+The most common dental emergency is sudden tooth pain.
 There are many different kinds of pain you can experience.
-Pain that’s constant and doesn’t go away is something that should be looked at.
-Sudden, sharp pain is the same.
-Tooth pain can be various things, so it’s important to get it looked at by a professional.
+Pain that’s constant and doesn’t go away, or sudden sharp pain, is something that a dentist should look at.
 The various causes of pain all have different treatment methods.
-Early intervention is always important.

-If trauma or injury causes tooth pain, it’s usually easy for you to notice, however other causes aren’t always visible.
-Severe tooth decay may appear visible, but it’s usually hidden inside your tooth.
-An abscess or infection is usually in the middle of the tooth or under it.
+If trauma or injury causes tooth pain, it’s usually easy for you to notice.
+However, other causes aren’t always visible.
+Severe tooth decay may appear visible, but it usually hides inside your tooth.
+For example, an abscess or infection is usually in the middle of the tooth or under it.

 Tips For Dental Emergencies